cakephp-fr/recaptcha/README.md

       }
       ...

-Don't forget to put `/config/recaptcha.php` file in .gitignore.
+Whatever the method you used to copy the recaptcha config file, don't forget to put `/config/recaptcha.php` file in .gitignore.

 ### 4. Fullfill the information in `/config/recaptcha.php`